jacobpaine/violin-tuner/README.md

-# Tuner App
+# Violin Tuner App

 A web-based tuner intended for a violin.
 The app detects the frequency of sounds in real-time, identifies the closest musical note, and provides feedback on how sharp or flat the pitch is.

 Musical tuners can be especially finicky.
 This one is optimized for a violin, not necessarily other tones, like the human voice, whistling, or a otherwise.
 Plucking the strings can be accurate, but for best results use your bow.

+This particular tuner is intended for our local community music center here in Nashville, the [Fiddle and Pick](https://fiddleandpick.com/).

 ---